-- 1. Ensure that the Control Register has been loaded with a suitable CKDIV value, that the IRQEN and TX/RX bits of the Mode Register are '1', the RXEYE and PSAVE bits are '0', and the INVSYM bit is set appropriately. - 2.
+- Ensure that the Control Register has been loaded with a suitable CKDIV value, that the IRQEN and TX/RX bits of the Mode Register are '1', the RXEYE, PSAVE, and SSIEN bits are '0', and the INVSYM bit is set appropriately. - 2.
 Read the Status Register to ensure that the BFREE bit is '1', then write 6 Symbol Sync bytes (a preamble) to the Data Block Buffer and a T24S task to the Command Register. - 3.
 Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the IBEMPTY bit should be '0'. - 4.
-Write 6 byte Frame Sync to the Data Block Buffer and a T24S task to the Command Register. - 5.
+Write the 6 byte Frame Sync to the Data Block Buffer and a T24S task to the Command Register. - 5.
 Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the IBEMPTY bit should be '0'. - 6.
-Write 10 Header Block bytes to the Data Block Buffer and a THB task to the Command Register. - 7.
+Write 3 Station ID bytes to the Data Block Buffer and a TSID task to the Command Register. - 7.
 Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the IBEMPTY bit should be '0'. - 8.
-Write 12 Intermediate Block bytes to the Data Block Buffer and a TIB task to the Command Register. - 9.
+Write 10 Header Block bytes to the Data Block Buffer and a THB task to the Command Register. - 9.
 Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the IBEMPTY bit should be '0'. - 10.
-Write 8 Last Block bytes to the Data Block Buffer and a TLB task to the Command Register. - 11.
+Write 12 Intermediate Block bytes to the Data Block Buffer and a TIB task to the Command Register. - 11.
 Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the IBEMPTY bit should be '0'. - 12.
-Wait for another interrupt from the modem, read the Status Register; the IRQ, BFREE and IBEMPTY bits should be '1'. - Note: The final symbol of the frame will start to appear approximately 2 symbol times after the Status Register IBEMPTY bit goes to '1'; a further 16 symbol times should be allowed for the symbol to pass completely through the RRC filter.
+Write 8 Last Block bytes to the Data Block Buffer and a TLB task to the Command Register. - 13.
+Wait for an interrupt from the modem, read the Status Register; the IRQ and BFREE bits should be '1' and the IBEMPTY bit should be '0'. - 14.
+Wait for another interrupt from the modem, read the Status Register; the IRQ, BFREE and IBEMPTY bits should be '1'.